 A study by the Business Continuity Institute uncovered the deep-rooted sources of supply chain failure.
-Respondents from various industries in 62 countries revealed that nearly 75% of organizations reported at least one supply chain disruption over the 12-month period studied.
+Respondents from various industries in 62 countries revealed that nearly 75% of organisations reported at least one supply chain disruption over the 12-month period studied.

-I have seen many organizations spend a lot of money and time on implementing distinct systems to manage different risks.
+I have seen many organisations spend a lot of money and time on implementing distinct systems to manage different risks.
 I believe this isn’t only a poor investment, but potentially dangerous.
 Standalone solutions can provide a limited view of risks, inhibiting response times.

 This may explain why 84% of business leaders reported that forecasting risks is as difficult or more difficult as it was three years ago, according to the AFP Risk Survey, undertaken with Mercer.
-There is simply too much data to process and organize in a timely manner.
+There is simply too much data to process and organise in a timely manner.